The most recognizable elements of Galician architecture. The Hórreos del Camino

-During your adventure on the Camino de Santiago, you will encounter many pilgrim friends, lush nature, rich historical heritage, and lots of local culture.
-In many towns and villages along the different routes, you will find plenty of rural architecture, and in this article, we will talk about one example of it, the hórreos, a typical construction found in some regions through which the Jacobean routes pass, especially in Galicia.
+During your adventure on the Camino de Santiago, you will find many fellow pilgrims, lush nature, rich historical heritage, and a wealth of local culture.
+In many towns and villages along the various routes, you will encounter much rural architecture, and in this article, we will talk about one example of it, the hórreos, a typical construction found in some of the regions traversed by the Jacobean routes, especially in Galicia.

 Typical Galician hórreos